GenomeDK/genomedk-docs/docs/what-is-a-cluster.rst

   and you should only use it for basics things like looking around the file system, writing scripts, and submitting jobs.

-In the next section you will learn how to connect to the cluster so that you can start submitting jobs.
+In the coming sections you will learn how to connect to the cluster so that you can start submitting jobs.